MicrosoftDocs/win32/desktop-src/DirectShow/cbaseallocator-m-lalignment.md

 ---
-Description: 'Alignment of each buffer.
+Description: Alignment of each buffer.
 The address of each buffer must be an even multiple of this value.
-The prefix must be calculated into the alignment; see CBaseAllocator::m\_lPrefix.' ms.assetid: '2b71b60a-feeb-4f09-bd56-e126eac8e150'
+The prefix must be calculated into the alignment; see CBaseAllocatorm\_lPrefix. ms.assetid: 2b71b60a-feeb-4f09-bd56-e126eac8e150
-title: 'CBaseAllocator::m\_lAlignment member'
+title: CBaseAllocatorm\_lAlignment member
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseAllocator::m\_lAlignment member